selfup/dom.events/_posts/2018-10-14-using-reduce-for-sync-async-calls.md

 # Using Reduce for Synchronizing Async Calls

-So let's say you need to make 4 api calls, one after the other. `forEach` and `map` won't wait for each async call to go through.
+So let's say you want to slowly write out a sentence. `forEach` and `map` won't wait for each async call to go through.
 However, if you form a `reduce` properly, it has to!

 In this example we will be writting text to an empty HTML element.